Quantum tunneling of composite object coupled with quantized radiation field: Composite object coupled with the quantized photon field

 \subsection{Decoherence}

 In addition to the dissipation effects discussed in the previous section, we also observe decoherence effects.
-The effects can be observed when the internal oscillator is prepared in a superposition state.
-As an example of preparation of such state, let us consider the initial wave packet of the composite object of the form (\ref{wave}) whose internal oscillator is initially in the ground state and let it tunnels through the $\delta$ potential barrier as before.
-Similarly to the previous section, if we choose $m_1=m_2=1$, $\omega t'=9\times 10^7$, $(P_0^2/2M)/V_1=(P_0^2/2M)/V_2=1.2$, $\sigma/x_{a,0}=2$, half of the wave packet is transmitted and half of it is reflected by the barrier.
-In the previous section, we had the energy of c.m. motion was much less than the energy of the excited internal oscillator.
-Here we let the energy of c.m. motion is approximately the same as the energy of the forth excited state of the oscillator.
-Then the energy transfer from the c.m. motion to the internal oscillator occurs when the wave packet is reflected by the barrier, and the oscillator gets excited partially in the reflected part, while it is still in the ground state in the transmitted part as shown in FIG. \ref{dec} (a).
-Note that long-lived resonances at the barrier found in \cite{que} are also observed here.
-In FIG. \ref{dec} (b), we plot $p_{n,T}=\int_{X>0}^{\infty}dX \int dx \int dx' \phi^{*}_n (x)\rho(X,X,x,x',t')\phi_n (x') $ and $p_{n,R}=\int_{X>0}^{\infty}dX \int dx \int dx' \phi^{*}_n (x)\rho(X,X,x,x',t')\phi_n (x') $ which are the probabilities to find the oscillator in the state $\phi_{n}$ in the transmitted and the reflected part respectively.
-Due to the symmetry of the $\delta$ potential barrier, the antisymmetric states are not occupied in the reflected part as discussed in \cite{que}.
+The effects can be observed when the oscillator is prepared in a superposition state.
+As an example of preparation of such state, let us consider the initial wave packet of the composite object of the form (\ref{wave}) whose oscillator is initially in the ground state and let it tunnels through the $\delta$ potential barrier as before.
+Similarly to the previous section, if we choose $m_1=m_2=1$, $\omega t'=9\times 10^7$ where $t'=0.03$, $(P_0^2/2M)/V_1=(P_0^2/2M)/V_2=1.2$, $\sigma/x_{a,0}=2$, half of the wave packet is transmitted and half of it is reflected by the barrier.
+In the previous section, we had the energy of the c.m. motion was much less than the energy of the excited oscillator.
+Here we let the energy of the c.m. motion is the same as the energy of the forth excited state of the oscillator, $\frac{9\omega/2}{P_0^2/2M}=1$.
+Then the energy transfer from the c.m. motion to the oscillator occurs when the wave packet is reflected by the barrier, and the oscillator gets excited partially in the reflected part, while it is still in the ground state in the transmitted part as shown in Figure 3 (a).
+In Figure 3 (b), we plot $p_{n,T}=\int_{X>0}^{\infty}dX \int dx \int dx' \phi^{*}_n (x)\rho(X,X,x,x',t')\phi_n (x') $ and $p_{n,R}=\int_{-\infty}^{X<0}dX \int dx \int dx' \phi^{*}_n (x)\rho(X,X,x,x',t')\phi_n (x') $ which are the probabilities to find the oscillator in the state $\phi_{n}$ in the transmitted and in the reflected part respectively.
+Due to the symmetry of the barrier, the antisymmetric states are not occupied in the reflected part as discussed in \cite{que}.